CathIAS/TLIO/index.md

 Our EKF system makes use of the output from the network as measurement update.
 The IMU buffer provides segments of gravity-aligned IMU measurements to the network, using rotation from the filter state.
 The network outputs displacement \\(\hat{\boldsymbol{d}}\\) and uncertainty \\(\hat{\boldsymbol{u}}\\) used as measurement update to the filter.
 The filter estimates rotation, velocity, position and IMU biases at IMU rate.

+Our training data was collected with IMU and camera mounted on headsets.
+The network was trained first with MSE loss for the displacement for weight and bias initialization, then the maximum likelihood loss assuming Gaussian distribution.
+The displacement estimates provide constraints on pairs of past states (e.g. \\(\mathtt{R}_i\\) and \\(\mathtt{R}_j\\)) in the filter, and the filter keeps track of an array of past poses in the state as well as the current state and sensor biases.

 ## Performance
 #### System evaluation